Designing Schemas for Messy Real-World Business Logic

 ALTER TABLE orders ADD COLUMN current_status_at TIMESTAMP;

 Insert a transition record whenever status changes.
 The orders table has the current status for filtering.
 The transitions table has the complete history for audit and reporting.
-For comprehensive change tracking across your entire system, see our audit trails guide.
+For system-wide change history, see our audit trails guide.

 Valid Transition Enforcement